oscherler/rabbitmq-delayed-sample/README.md

 Since no consumer is bound to the temporary queue, messages are never processed.
 The queue, however, is configured with an `x-message-ttl` argument corresponding to the desired delay.
 Therefore, messages expire after this delay and are discarded.

 Furthermore, the queue has a *dead-letter exchange* configured, through the `x-dead-letter-exchange` and `x-dead-letter-routing-key` arguments.
-It means that discarded messages are re-published to the exchange given by `x-dead-letter-exchange`, which is the exchange that we configured to actually handle the messages, with the routing key given by `x-dead-letter-routing-key`, which is the routing key given when publishing to the `DelayedProducer`.
+It means that expired messages, instead of being discarded, are *dead-lettered*: they are re-published to the exchange given by `x-dead-letter-exchange`, which is the exchange that we configured to actually handle the messages.
+Dead-lettered messages are re-published with the routing key configured by `x-dead-letter-routing-key`, which is the one given when publishing to the `DelayedProducer`.

 In our sampe configuration, the *dead-letter exchange* is `work-exchange`.
 Messages published with an empty routing key will be routed to `working-queue` and our sample consumer, which consumes from it, will therefore receive the messages after the delay given when publishing them.